fut-infrastructure/implementation-guide/pages/_includes/ehealth-consent-intro.md

 - `Consent.category.coding.code = "SSLPCI"`.

 ## Enforcement of Consent
-Business rules are built into to eHealth infrastructure to ensure that data can only be processed or forwarded to other systems and actors when the proper Consent is given.
+Business rules are built into eHealth infrastructure to ensure that data can only be processed or forwarded to other systems and actors when the proper Consent is given.

 This means, that:

-1) An EpisodeOfCare can only change status to `active` if a Consent with category PITEOC has been given.
+1. An EpisodeOfCare can only change status to `active` if a Consent with category PITEOC has been given.
-2) An SSL Order can only change status to `submitted` if a Consent with category SSLPCI has been given.
+2. An SSL Order can only change status to `submitted` if a Consent with category SSLPCI has been given.

 In addition to the `Consent.category` element, the following elements must be set on a Consent resource for the policy enforcing business logic to take effect: